-The effects of quantum mechanics are mainly evident on sub-atomic scales.
+These effects are mainly evident on sub-atomic scales.

 On macroscopic scales, small spacing of energy levels and averaging of many events makes "classical" descriptions (continuous, deterministic) very accurate.

 As formulated by Einstein, Special Relativity and General Relativity are "classical" theories.